Job Hopping - Is It the Right Choice for You?

 Some might feel rewarded by watching the start-up grow into something more and will want to hold their position for as long as possible to witness the development.
 Others will consider it a good opportunity to take their first steps on the newly-opened career path before they gain enough qualifications to find a role in a bigger enterprise where they can climb up the ladder.

-It is also common for certain types of businesses to only have employees sign fixed-term contracts - customer service jobs oftentimes fit into this scheme, but they are also in a very high demand, so a new position is usually not extremely challenging to find.
+It is also common for certain types of businesses to only have employees sign fixed-term contracts - customer service jobs oftentimes fit into this scheme, but they are also in very high demand, so a new position is usually not extremely challenging to find.

 How to explain job hopping in an interview?